jiarong/SSUsearch/README.md

 ./ssusearch --configfile config.yaml
 ```

-You will see the output in a directory name after "Project" set in `config.yaml`
+It will run ssusearch with test dataset included in the repo.
+All output are in a directory name by "Project" parameter in `config.yaml` (**test** in this case); `test/test.biom` and `test_cc.biom` (copy # corrected) can be used as input to mothur, QIIME and phyloseq for common community diversity analyses.

 ---------------------